Stirling, Scotland: From Big Island to the Highlands - My Study Abroad Story

 Enjoying the rose covered archway at the Culross Palace Gardens.

 My time in Scotland allowed me to acquire new skills and learn valuable lessons about self-confidence, growth, and resilience.
-As I look back, four lessons stand out from my time in Scotland…
+Four lessons stand out…

 1. Say yes to going alone🧚🏾♀️